zengxu-yang/linux-on-winbook-tw102/README.md

 the first booting device.
 Save and exit.

 ## GRUB Menu
 The tablet should boot from the USB drive now.
-GRUB menu is displayed but distorted and non-readable.
+GRUB menu is displayed but distorted and not readable.
 Just press Enter key and you will proceed to the graphical installation dialogs.
 By default, the display is in portrait mode during installation.

 ## Touchpad and Network Issue